The Y. Eva Tan Conservation Reporting Fellowship

 Logistics

-Each fellow is expected to commit to engaging 10 hours a week.
+Each fellow is expected to commit to engaging 10 hours per week.
 Each fellow is expected to produce an average of one story per month over the course of the fellowship to be published on Mongabay’s website.

 Work is remote — Mongabay does not have an office and cannot support work visas.